-Correspondence Christian Dreger and Konstantin A. Kholodilin, DIW Berlin, Mohrenstraße 58, 10117 Berlin, Germany, email: cdreger@diw.de and kkholodilin@diw.de
+1DIW Berlin, Mohrenstraße 58, 10117 Berlin, Germany, cdreger@diw.de and kkholodilin@diw.de.
 Financial support from the German Ministry of Finance is gratefully acknowledged.

 The past decade has proved again that the phrase "safe as houses" is a nonsense.
 Property will always be volatile - and financial crises will always be destructive.
 The main aim for policymakers must be to sever the connection between the two.